compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_6/answers-reading-session.md

 **4. The authors used clustering method to combine data from different studies into merged CNVRs (Copy number variable regions).
 What are the two criteria for cluster filtering?
 And why did they do this filtering?
 (The CNV map)

+Clusters were then filtered on the basis of:
+1) the number of distinct subjects that carry the variant 👉 exclude singletons and avoid false-positives for variants that are present in large nr of subjects
+2) the number of distinct studies with at least one variant in the cluster 👉 exclude potential study-specific artefacts

 **5. What are thresholds in stringency level 1, inclusive map (stringency level 2), and stringent map (stringency level 12) respectively?
 (The CNV map)